shanmithk/Python-Games/lessons/00_Getting_Started/README.md

 # Python Games: Getting Started

+[ If the first line of the file lstarts with a "#", you should open in in "Preview Mode".
+Right-click on the name of the file in the file explorer and select "Open Preview".]

-Welcome to the second module of The LEAGUE's Python curriculum.
+Welcome to the course of The LEAGUE's Python curriculum.
 This module is all about games, and it works a bit differently than the previous modules.
 Instead of learning a series of lessons, you will be building games using PyGame by reading and analysing existing Pygame programs.